DontTalkJustTravel

 • Respecting spaces and people

-That mindset unlocks better conversations, safer nights, and real connections.
+That mindset unlocks better conversations, safer nights, and real connections — the kind that make a trip feel alive.

 Why this matters for safety (especially at night)

-Most safety issues don’t come from crime — they come from misreading situations.
+Most safety issues don’t come from “random crime.”
+They come from misreading situations.

 Understanding culture: